-3 SECURITY OBJECTIVES FOR THE OPERATIONAL ENVIRONMENT
+3 SECURITY OBJECTIVES FOR THE ENVIRONMENT

-For the platform to fulfil its security requirements, the operational environment (technical or procedural) must fulfil the following objectives.
+For the platform to fulfil its security requirements, the environment (technical or procedural) must fulfil the following objectives.

+Security Objective ID Security Objective Description Secure acceptance The operating system or application code is expected to verify the correct version of all platform components that it depends on, as described in the <reference described="" documentation="" is="" this="" to="" where=""></reference> .
+Security guidance application The development and operational environment shall implement protections of any material it handles and involved in the platform security (e.g. firmware authentication key) at the same level of security as the platform.
+Secure boot usage The operating system or application code is expected to make use of the <name< i=""> of the secure boot> feature as described in the <reference documentation<="" i="" to=""> where this is described>.</reference></name<> Sensitive material secure handling The platform integrator shall follow all platform security guidelines provided in the platform documentation or provide a justification and a workaround ensuring an equivalent level of security.
+Secure implementation good practices The platform developer shall develop the platform following good practices for design and implementation, at minimum including principles of data minimization, attack surface limitation, and reduction of impact on other devices or networks.
+Secure configuration release The platform shall be released to the integrator in a secure configuration that protects the platform manufacturer assets, based on <platform and="" integrator="" measures="" or="" organizational="" self-protection="" trusted="" with=""></platform> .

+Table 3-1: Security Objectives for the Environment ------------ ---

-- The operating system or application code is expected to verify the correct version of all platform components that it depends on, as described in the <Reference to documentation where this is described>. - The operating system or application code is expected to make use of the <Name of the secure boot> feature as described in the <Reference to documentation where this is described>. - AN If the Security Target declares Package 'Hardware Protections', then the following objective for the operational environment must be included in the Security Target. - The integrating environment is expected to configure the debug functionality as described in <Reference to documentation where this is described> to meet the extra physical attacker resistance. - AN If the Security Target does not declare Package 'Hardware Protections', then the following objective for the operational environment must be included in the Security Target, when needed.
-Protections against physical attacks may not be relevant depending on the use case; e.g. if the lifetime of the IoT product is shorter than any physical attacks would require, if there is no asset reachable by or no security impact associated to physical attacks, etc. Reasons for not needing operational environment protections against physical attacks must be described in the "Use Case" section. - The operational environment must protect the TOE against physical access of attackers as described in <Datasheet] section "limitations">. - AN If the Security Target does not declare Package 'Software Isolation', then the following objective for the operational environment must be included in the Security Target. - The operational environment must not allow the deployment of untrusted code as described in <[Datasheet] section "limitations">.
+AN If the Security Target declares Package 'Hardware Protections', then the following objective for the operational environment must be included in the Security Target.

+Secure debug configuration The integrating environment is expected to configure the debug functionality as described in <reference described="" documentation="" is="" this="" to="" where=""></reference> to meet the extra physical attacker resistance configuration extra physical attacker resistance.

+AN If the Security Target does not declare Package 'Hardware Protections', then the following objective for the operational environment must be included in the Security Target, when needed.
+Protections against physical attacks may not be relevant depending on the use case; e.g. if the lifetime of the IoT product is shorter than any physical attacks would require, if there is no asset reachable by or no security impact associated to physical attacks, etc. Reasons for not needing operational environment protections against physical attacks must be described in the "Use Case" section.

+Secure physical The operational environment must protect the TOE against physical access of environment attackers wherever needed.

+AN If the Security Target does not declare Package 'Software Isolation', then the following objective for the operational environment must be included in the Security Target.
+Secure logical environment The operational environment must not allow the deployment of untrusted code.
 That means that all code running on the product is known to the product vendor and the product vendor can confirm that the code cannot harm the claimed security functionalities.

-$Copyright @ \ 2019-2024 \ Global Platform, \ Inc. \ All \ Rights \ Reserved.$